It’s technology married with liberal arts, married with the humanities, that yields the results that make our hearts

 White Hill’s STEAM: Inventors and Makers

 Robotics and Pre-Engineering teacher Lisa Skinner, and English/History Bianca Vidal lead a dynamic STEAM (Science, Technology, Engineering, Art, Math) program now flourishing at White Hill Middle School.
-Together they teach two 6th grade Inventors Lab classes and five 7th/8th grade Design Lab classes.
-Design Lab is a new elective opportunity for the 2018/2019 school year that is a smorgasbord of designing, building, coding, filmmaking and creating through hands-on, student-driven projects.
+Between them, they teach 6th grade Inventors Lab and 7th/8th grade Design Lab.
+Design Lab is an elective opportunity that offers students the opportunity to design, build, code, film, and create through hands-on, student-driven projects.